 Body Structure of Hydra

-All freshwater hydras have a radially symmetrical, two-cell layer, tubular body separated by a thin noncellular layer called the mesoglea.
 Their combined mouth–anus (gastrovascular cavity) structure is ringed with outwardly projecting tentacles containing stinging cells (nematocysts).
-Which means they only have one opening in their body and that is a mouth but that also serves to get rid of waste products.
+This means they only have one opening in their body and that is a mouth but that also serves to get rid of waste products.

 Interesting fact: Hydra has the tissue, but it lacks organs.
 It consists of a tube about 5 mm long formed by two epithelial layers (endoderm and ectoderm).
 It has a head consisting of a mouth surrounded by a ring of tentacles at one end and an adherent disk, the foot, at the other end.
 Interspersed between the cells of the epithelial layers are multipotent stem cells that give rise to four differentiated cell types: gametes, nerves, secretory cells, and nematocytes — the stinging cells that define the phylum Cnidaria.